-HOPETOUN HOUSE, WEST LOTHIAN - One of Scotland's finest stately homes, Hopetoun House is one of the finest examples of 18th century architecture in Britain.
+Hopetoun House, West Lothian one of Scotland's finest stately homes, and one of the finest examples of 18th century architecture in Britain.
 The magnificent interiors, which have remained virtually unchanged for three centuries, reflect the elegance of the Georgian era.
-There are also 150 acres of grounds to explore around the House, with several walks and trails.
+There are also 150 acres of grounds to explore around the house, with several walks and trails.
+T: 0131 331 2451 E: dayvisits@hopetoun.co.uk